finiteloopme/finiteloopme.github.io/_posts/2015-12-03-getting-started-with-apiman-using-docker.md

 ```
 > If you are using Mac OS X, make sure that you access the docker container using the IP address of Docker *default* machine, instead of *localhost*

-## Customisation of APIMan using docker
+## Developing APIMan using docker

-First thing we want to do is build a docker container with APIMan preconfigured.
+First thing we want to do is build a docker container with *development friendly* APIMan preconfigured.
 Then we want to deploy the custom developed artifacts to this container.

-1. Fork the [github project](https://github.com/apiman/apiman-wildfly-docker) for APIMan related docker images.
+1. Fork the [github project](https://github.com/apiman/apiman-wildfly-docker) for APIMan related docker image.
 > My fork resides at: https://github.com/finiteloopme/apiman-wildfly-docker

 2. Next <kbd>git clone</kbd> our fork so that we can make development specific changes to the APIMan [dockerfile](http://docs.docker.com/engine/reference/builder/).